nicolgit/nicolgit.github.io/_drafts/apim/00-aoai-recipes-for-apim.md

     </choose>
 </inbound>
 ```
-> 💥In a round robin scenario, both open AI instances must have same deployments
+> 💥In a round robin scenario, inorder to work properli both open AI instances must have same deployments

 # Fallback on a second openAI instance for 30 secs.
-If the first send a 4xx error
+If the first send a 429 error (too many requests)

 TODEBUG!!!